simongui/simongui.github.io/_posts/2023-02-14-visualizing-postgres-explain-analyze.markdown

 On the right side showh in _Figure 2_ of the screen we get a visual of the operation tree.

 As always I like to thank people for the tools they open source.
-Thank you DALIBO for your work on PEV2 I've really enjoyed how easily PEV2 makes all the information I need available to troubleshoot queries.
+Thank you [DALIBO](https://blog.dalibo.com) for your work on PEV2.
+I've really enjoyed how easily PEV2 makes all the information I need available to troubleshoot queries.

 # References
 1. [PEV2](https://github.com/dalibo/pev2/blob/master/index.html)